Opening the OutDoors for Kids

 One of our largest supporters of the Open OutDoors for Kids initiative is Disney, which has an established history of supporting conservation efforts.

-Disney Conservation Fund celebrated their 20th anniversary of this past April with over $40 million invested in protecting wild life and wild places around the world.
+Disney Conservation Fund celebrated their 20th anniversary in April 2016 with over $40 million invested in protecting wild life and wild places around the world.
 Together with the Disney Conservation Fund, we have committed to a focused collaboration that helps to increase the time that kids and families spend immersed in nature experiences.
 Disney is supporting our efforts to connect half a million kids to national park experiences by 2017!

 Through support from Disney and other partners, we are able to get even more kids outdoors.
 Help us support this great initiative and other programs that get kids outdoors to learn and play in our national parks.